Paulsmek/Product-Deduplication/README.md

 description                             The "Warping Board" is designed for use with f...

 The best main colums to find dups are product_title, product_name, brand.
+I considered duplicates the products with the same product_title, product_name, brand after a great number of tests.